Counseling & Educational Psychology

 Office: O’Donnell 202B

-Dr. Michael Kalkbrenner received his M.S. in mental health counseling from The College at Brockport, State University of New York.
-He earned his doctorate in counselor education and supervision from Old Dominion University.
-Dr. Kalkbrenner’s research interests include college student mental health, interprofessional collaboration, help seeking behaviors among mental health professionals, and experiential learning.
+Dr. Michael Kalkbrenner received his doctorate in counselor education and supervision from Old Dominion University.
+He earned his M.S. in mental health counseling from The College at Brockport, State University of New York.
+Dr. Kalkbrenner’s research agenda is centered around the development and validation of psychometrically sound latent variables that appraise theoretical constructs related to promoting mental health support on a systems (macro) level.
+His interests include college student mental health, reducing barriers to help seeking behaviors, interprofessional collaboration, and holistic approaches to physical and mental wellness.
 He has training in quantitative and qualitative research paradigms, with an emphasis on quantitative methodology in psychometrics and multivariate statistics.
 Dr. Kalkbrenner has clinical experience providing counseling to a variety of populations in an array of different settings, including medical residents, veterans, college students, and children.

 Dr. Kalkbrenner received the 2018 Outstanding Scholar Award in The Professional Counselor: http://tpcjournal.nbcc.org/2018-tpc-outstanding-scholar-award-winner-quantitative-or-qualitative-research/

 Kalkbrenner, M.T., Brown, E.M., Carlisle, K. L., & Carlisle, R. M. (in press).
 Utility of The REDFLAGS Model for supporting community college student mental health: Implications for counselors.
 Journal of Counseling and Development.
 High quality journal ranking per CEP department and the flagship journal of the American Counseling Association.